Malik Stanley

-Malik Edward Stanley (born 7 June 1997) is an American football wide receiver who plays for the Hamburg Sea Devils.
+Malik Edward Stanley (born 7 June 1997) is an American football wide receiver who plays for the Munich Ravens of the European League of Football (ELF).
 He played college football at South Alabama and Louisiana Tech.

-High school career
+Early life

-Stanley attended Shawnee Heights High School between 2011 and 2014, where he played football, basketball and athletics.
+Stanley attended Shawnee Heights High School in Tecumseh, Kansas, where he played football, basketball and athletics.
 On the football team, he was playing on offense and defense in his final two years.
 In his senior year in 2014, he won the region championship with the Thunderbirds and was subsequently named All-League First Team as a defensive back and All-League Second Team as a wide receiver.
 In addition, he earned All-State honors as a DB.

 College career

 In 2015, Stanley committed to Coffeyville Community College.
 As a sophomore, he caught 58 passes for 712 yards and six touchdowns for the Red Ravens, earning first-team All-Kansas Jayhawk Community College Conference honors.
 Stanley was recruited by the University of South Alabama for the 2017 season.
 He was expected to redshirt early in the year, but ultimately appeared in ten games (starting nine) and recording 324 receiving yards and three touchdowns.
 He played four games the following year.
 For his final year of college, he transferred to Louisiana Tech in 2019, where he was an integral part of the Bulldogs offense with 649 receiving yards and three touchdowns.
 In the 2019 Independence Bowl, he helped his team to a 14–0 win over the Miami Hurricanes with three receptions for 75 yards.
 For his efforts, he was named honorable mention All-Conference selection.
 In March 2021, Stanley participated in his alma mater's Pro Day.